 The development and application of methods to track the dynamics of cellular RNAs.
 Our work has contributed to our understanding of RNA population dynamics.
 RNAs are continuously transcribed and degraded, yet methods such as RNA-sequencing provide only a snapshot of RNA abundance.
-To reveal the rich regulated dynamics of the transcriptome, we have developed chemical approaches that improve on the use of 4-thiouridine metabolic labeling (Duffy et al, Mol Cell 2015).
-Through collaboration, we used this improved disulfide chemistry to study the role of m6A modification in the immune response (Li et al, Nature, 2017).
-Most recently we have developed a nucleoside recoding strategy to convert s4U to cytosine analogues and s6G to adenine analogues (Schofield et al., Nat.
+To reveal the rich regulated dynamics of the transcriptome, we have developed chemical approaches that improve on the use of 4-thiouridine metabolic labeling (Duffy et al., Mol.
+Cell, 2015).
+Through collaboration, we used this improved disulfide chemistry to study the role of m6A modification in the immune response (Li et al., Nature, 2017).
+We have developed a nucleoside recoding strategy to convert s4U to cytosine analogues and s6G to adenine analogues (Schofield et al., Nat.
 Methods, 2018; Kiefer et al., J. Am.
 Chem.
 Soc., 2018).
 This mutational mapping approach allows analysis of RNA population dynamics without the need for biochemical enrichment.
 Our work has uncovered isoform-specific differences in the turnover of a disease related transcript that encodes for the polycomb/trithorax protein, ASXL1.
 Most recently, we combined TimeLapse chemistry with Start-seq to probe the kinetics of transcription initiation and promoter proximal pausing in metazoa (Zimmer et al., Mol.
 Cell, 2021).
 Start-TimeLapse-seq (STL-seq) revealed the principles of transcriptional regulation at the pause site and provides the first approach to measure TSS-specific pausing kinetics in a non-perturbing manner.